ibm-cloud-docs/openwhisk/actions_javascript.md

     ```
     {: pre}

-    Using the Windows Explorer action for creating the zip file results in an incorrect structure. {{site.data.keyword.openwhisk_short}} zip actions must have `package.json` at the root of the zip, while Windows Explorer places it inside a nested folder.
+    Using the Windows Explorer action for creating the zip file results in an incorrect structure. {{site.data.keyword.openwhisk_short}} .zip actions must have `package.json` at the root of the zip, while Windows Explorer places it inside a nested folder.
 The safest option is to use the command line `zip` command.
     {: tip}

 5. Create the action.
 When you create an action from a `.zip` archive, you must set a value for the `--kind` parameter to specify your Node.js runtime version.
 Choose between `nodejs:8` or `nodejs:10`.